mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

     raise Exception("Is this thing on?")
 ```

-I connect this view to a URL configuration,
-then check it after I deploy Rollbar
-for the first time.
-Importantly,
-don't forget to include a `staff_member_required` decorator
-so that random people
-on the internet can't trigger errors
-on your server on a whim!

 With error tracking set up,
 you'll be in a good position
 to see errors when they happen